 • Both reveal stories about people and how they live

-Chichén Itza, the 1500-year old Mayan ruins and one of the Seven Wonders of the World, is certainly no exception to this marriage of architecture and design!
+Chichén Itza, the 1500-year-old Mayan ruins and one of the Seven Wonders of the World, is certainly no exception to this marriage of architecture and design.

 The Mayans built their city deep in the heart of the Yucatán jungle, and their structures were highly advanced for their time.

-Not only did their designs support their beliefs and embrace nature & astronomy, but they used design to create ceremony around their rituals — that’s no different from an interior designer using their craft to create and support their clients’ rituals at home!
+Not only did their designs support their beliefs and embrace nature & astronomy, but they used design to create ceremony around their rituals — that’s no different from an interior designer using their craft to create and support their clients’ rituals at home.

-First, let’s look at their most famous structure, the Temple of Kukulkán…
+This is their most famous structure, the Temple of Kukulkán…

 Their famous temple holds more than just religious significance for the Mayans (who still exist, by the way) — it’s also a physical representation of their calendar, hailed as one of the first and most accurate calendars in history.